Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Problem formulation

-where $ \boldsymbol{F}_N $ denotes the discrete form of the far-field operator $ \mathcal{F} $.
-We denote the discrete form of $\mathcal{F}'$ by $\boldsymbol{F}'_N $.
+where $\boldsymbol{F}$ denotes the discrete form of the far-field operator $\mathcal{F}$.
+We denote the discrete form of $\mathcal{F}'$ by $\boldsymbol{F}'$.

-\begin{remark} {\rm The scattering problem (\ref{2.1})--(\ref{2.2}) can be numerically computed by employing fast Fourier transformation to solve the well-known Lippmann-Schwinger equation in a disk containing the support of contrast $m$, which was suggested by Vainikko (see \cite{V00,H01}).
-In the present paper, $\boldsymbol{F}_N $ and $\boldsymbol{F}'_N$ is implemented by using this method with the disk to be $B_\rho$.} \end{remark}
+\begin{remark} {\rm The scattering problem (\ref{2.1})--(\ref{2.2}) can be numerically solved by applying the fast Fourier transform to the well-known Lippmann-Schwinger equation in a disk containing the support of contrast $m$, as suggested by Vainikko (see \cite{V00,H01}).
+Here, the Lippmann-Schwinger equation has the following form: \ben u(x,d) = u^i(x,d)+ k^2\int_{\mathbb{R}^2}\Phi(x,y)m(y)u(y,d)dy,\quad x\in\mathbb{R}^2, \enn where $\Phi(x,y):=(i/4)H_0^{(1)}(k|x-y|),\;x\neq y$, denotes the fundamental solution to the Helmholtz equation in two dimensions and $H_0^{(1)}$ denotes the Hankel function of the first kind of order zero.
+In this paper, $\boldsymbol{F} $ and $\boldsymbol{F}'$ are implemented by using this method with the disk to be $B_\rho$.} \end{remark}